amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 .. file-uploads-overview-start

-This section describes tasks related to uploading CVS files and adding query outputs to segments and campaigns in Amperity.
+This section describes tasks related to uploading CSV files and adding query outputs to segments and campaigns in Amperity.

 .. file-uploads-overview-end